 - Digital Food Scale – This one is $10 on Amazon, with an easy to read digital display.
 Humans are notoriously bad at estimating our caloric intake on sight alone.

-- Batman Level Food Scale – This one scale is $60, but it also calculates nutrition info for you.
-I have been trying to get Santa to get this for his favorite Jewish nerd 🙂
+- Batman Level Food Scale – This one scale is $40, but it also calculates nutrition info for you.

 - Bathroom Scale – You don’t need bells and whistles, this is one of Amazon’s best sellers.
 Clean and simple and under $30.

-- Or if you want a simple digital tracker here is one for less than $20.
+- Or if you want a simple step tracker here is one for less than $20.